lacaprinamini/data_mining_project/README.md

 # data_mining_project
-The project for the Data Mining exam.
+The project for the Data Mining exam....